razorfish/technologyblog/content/post/2014-05-15-building-an-ivr-system-in-the-cloud.md

  In addition, Twilio also provides [REST APIs](https://www.twilio.com/docs/api/rest) to perform functions like making a call, modifying a live call, collecting call logs, creating queues, buying numbers, sending SMS, etc. There are [helper libraries](https://www.twilio.com/docs/libraries) available in all the popular programming languages which provide a wrapper to work with the REST APIs.

-From: Khurshidali Shaikh - Razorfish India Team
+From: Khurshidali Shaikh - Publicis Sapient India Team